Chumakov-Anton-I/BezierEditor/README.md

 # BezierEditor

-Simple OpenGL-based Bezier curve editor
+Simple OpenGL-based Bezier curve editor.

+The fork of the [original application](https://beziereditor.sourceforge.net) by Pierre Morel.